 Family visas are for partners intending to stay in the UK permanently with a partner who is a British citizen, has settled in the UK, has refugee status, or has UK humanitarian protection.

 Family permits or family reunification for partners and family members from the European Union, EEA or Switzerland.

 There are also marriage and civil partnership opportunities for people who do not have any permits or visas.
-Such persons still can obtain a marriage or partnership permit, but the procedure is different.
+Such persons can still obtain a marriage or partnership permit, but the procedure differs.
 First of all, partners intending to get married or registered in the UK without any authorisation must notify the Home Office of their intention to legalise their relationship.

 Obtaining such permission from the Home Office can take up to 72 days from submitting the inquiry, and it will be necessary to provide evidence of your relationship for the last three months before notifying the immigration authorities.

-If the immigration authorities are not satisfied with the evidence presented or your responses to your relationship, then the Home Office has the right to decide to refuse your possibility of getting married or form a civil partnership in the UK.
+Suppose the immigration authorities are not satisfied with the evidence presented or your responses to your relationship.
+In that case, the Home Office has the right to decide to refuse your possibility of getting married or forming a civil partnership in the UK.